 De Soto takes great pride in the fact that more than 95% of all De Soto products are made here in the USA.
 De Soto remains a small company with energetic, enthusiastic and friendly employees.
 Some are triathletes, some are not.
 The work environment, though casual in attire and filled with music, is extremely creative, constructive, and active.

 De Soto is more than just a triathlon product manufacturer.
 The company is very involved with growing the sport through partnerships with athletes, coaches, clubs, universities, as well as with select non-profit organizations.
 In 2011, De Soto raised and donated over $30,000 to the victims of the disaster in Japan.
-In December of 2015, De Soto donated over $25,000 to Challenged Athlete Foundation.
+In December of 2016, De Soto donated over $25,000 to Challenged Athlete Foundation.
 In 2017, De Soto organized a shoe drive for the victims of the United States hurricanes Harvey and Irma in Houston and Florida, respectively.
 Internationally, in 2017, De Soto chose to focus on the human rights crisis in Syria and for every order placed on #givingtuesday donated to the American Syrian Medical Association who is on the front lines, innovating and building underground hospitals to provide medical care to Syrians.
 This was in addition to the owners donating their own personal funds to the cause as well.

 De Soto has a product line of approximately 75 different products designed with original and unique features including innovative fit, functionality, fabric, colors, and manufacturing technology.
 De Soto is never at a loss of ideas, only a lack of time to execute all of them.
 This makes for exciting times at this company.